Last updated on : 08 Nov, 2025

 Expert Quote:

 “Dandruff can be highly discomforting, and the itchiness can often affect one’s quality of life.
-However, it is easy to manage by identifying the underlying cause and treating it
+However, it is easy to manage by identifying the underlying cause and treating it.
+For persistent cases, medical diagnosis is essential to rule out conditions like severe Seborrheic Dermatitis.”

 – Dr. Kavya Rejikumar

-Dandruff cannot be permanently cured but can be effectively managed.
-Regularly cleansing the scalp, using anti-dandruff shampoos, maintaining good scalp hygiene, and avoiding triggers like stress and harsh hair products can help control dandruff.
+Dandruff is a chronic or long-lasting condition that often recurs periodically.
+It cannot be permanently cured but can be very effectively managed [7].
+Regularly cleansing the scalp, using anti-dandruff shampoos with active ingredients (like zinc pyrithione, ketoconazole, or selenium sulfide), maintaining good scalp hygiene, and avoiding triggers like stress and harsh hair products can help control dandruff.

-A balanced diet of essential nutrients like vitamins (mainly D and E), minerals (such as iron and zinc), proteins, and omega-3 fatty acids promotes hair growth.
+A balanced diet rich in essential nutrients like vitamins (mainly D and E), minerals (such as iron and zinc), proteins, and omega-3 fatty acids promotes hair growth.
 Include eggs, fatty fish, nuts, seeds, leafy greens, and fruits to support healthy hair growth.

 To reduce hair fall, practice good hair care habits, avoid excessive heat styling or chemical treatments, maintain a healthy diet, manage stress levels, and use gentle hair products.
 Additionally, regular scalp massages, avoiding tight hairstyles, and protecting hair from environmental damage can help minimise hair fall.